 For the link{SummarizedExperiment}, row and column metadata can be accessed with the rowData and colData accessor functions from the SummarizedExperiment package.
 The row data contains group IDs, patient IDs, sample IDs, and cell population IDs.
-The column data contains channel names, protein marker names, and a factor marker_class to identify the class of each protein marker ('cell type' or 'cell state').
+The column data contains channel names, protein marker names, and a factor marker_class to identify the class of each protein marker ('cell type', 'cell state', as well as 'none' for any non protein marker columns that are not needed for downstream analyses).
 The expression values for each cell can be accessed with assay.
 The expression values are formatted as a single table.